nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 In order to solve the mentioned problems, I used 2 plugins to override the regular Jekyll workflow.

 #### 1. Pagination per category
-[category_pagination.rb](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_plugins/category_pagination.rb) have the paginator only considers posts of the current category in order to distinguish the two languages.
+[category_pagination.rb](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_plugins/category_pagination.rb) has the paginator only considers posts of the current category in order to distinguish the two languages.

 I modified the original plugin to have the default category, at root level, set as the *English* one instead of displaying all of the `site.posts`.

 #### 2. i18n Filter
-[i18n_filter.rb](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_plugins/i18n_filter.rb) customize the `page.date` treatment accordingly to the locale.
+[i18n_filter.rb](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_plugins/i18n_filter.rb) customizes the `page.date` treatment accordingly to the locale.

-I've had to create the [\_locales/fr.yml](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_locales/fr.yml) file to create the `localize` function.
+I've had to add the [\_locales/fr.yml](https://github.com/nicoespeon/nicoespeon.github.io/blob/develop/_locales/fr.yml) file to create the `localize` function.
 It performs just as the `date` does, but it displays the French format for the date.

 ## The Github thing